 Many pores in our face have a tiny little hair that is rooted at the base of our pore and continues many millimeters outside our skin.
 This tiny piece of hair serves the delicate purpose of being the delivery man for oil to travel up and out of our pores, and moisturize the surface of our skin.
 For some men, shaving too close to the skin inhibits the oil from escaping, trapping it inside the pore, leading to a dreaded pimple.

 2. Use a non-comedogenic shaving cream.
-Most shaving products contain comedogenic ingredients that cause bumps to form after the hair is shaved down.
-This is the worst time to use pore-clogging ingredients.
+Most shaving products contain one or more comedogenic ingredients, particularly palmitic acid which is often the first ingredient in shaving products.
+These can cause bumps to form in acne-prone skin types.
 Here are two acne-safe picks:

 3. Shave with cold or tepid water.
 Hot water may open up pores, but it also brings blood closer to the surface and increases inflammation + chances for irritation.
 Use a tepid temperature and keep to a cool shave.